norama/react-modern-calendar-datepicker/README.md

 New properties added to `DatePicker` and `Calendar`:

 - `numberOfMonths`: number of consecutive months to be shown (default: 1)
+- `computeActiveDate`:
-- `computeActiveDate`: computes shown part of calendar based on value (default: false, that is, use previously set active date)
+    - computes shown part of calendar based on value if `true`,
+    - uses previously set active date if `false ` (default)

 For further information refer to the [original documentation](https://kiarash-z.github.io/react-modern-calendar-datepicker/).